Starwort/NEA/README.md

 ### How the solution is appropriate to the needs of the stakeholders

-The solution will be fully automatic, and will be customisable ([don't] allow the solver to cheat, limit its search depth, etc) as well as displaying, as part of a graphical interface, what the computer 'sees' (the app window will include a live board capture complete with the vision engine's decisions)
+The solution will be fully automatic, and will be customisable ([don't] allow the solver to Cheat, limit its search depth, etc) as well as displaying, as part of a graphical interface, what the computer 'sees' (the app window will include a live board capture complete with the vision engine's decisions)

 ### Objectives